MachsunSSR/BangkitCapstone/README.md

 # Deploying ML Model

-The model will be deployed to a VM Instance in Compute Engine with the specification of n2-standard-2 machine and firewall rules.
-Model will then be deployed through the usage of Flask API.
+The model will be deployed to an App Engine and Flask API will also be used as the endpoint for Mobile App to connect to the Machine Learning Model